-Figures 12c, 12d, 13c, and 13d are histograms showing the distributions of the best-fit K (those with the minimum X^2 values) relative to the actual weak and strong erodibilities (K_W in Fig. 12, K_S in Fig. 13).
-The x-axes for these histograms (best-fit K / enforced K) use bin sizes of 0.1.
-The best-fit K is almost always between K_W and K_S (some exceptions with (best-fit K / K_W) > 1 in Fig. 12d).
-The best-fit K can be much larger than K_S when n > 1 (Fig. 13d) because the strong layer tends to have larger deviations in erosion rate relative to the rock-uplift rate under those conditions (Figs. S26 and S28).
+Figures 12c-d and 13c-d are histograms showing the distributions of the best-fit K (those with the minimum $X^2$ values) relative to the actual weak and strong erodibilities ( $K_W$ in Fig. 12, $K_S$ in Fig. 13).
+The x axes for these histograms (best-fit K / enforced K) use bin sizes of 0.1.
+The best-fit K is almost always between $K_W$ and $K_S$ (there are some exceptions with (best-fit $K/K_W$ ) > 1 in Fig. 12d).
+The best-fit K can be much larger than $K_S$ when n > 1 (Fig. 13d) because the strong layer tends to have larger deviations in erosion rate relative to the rock-uplift rate under those conditions (Figs. S26 and S28).
 Conversely, the rock type that tends to have lower steepness (weak layer when n > 1, strong layer when n < 1) tends to have smaller deviations in erosion rate relative to the steep layer (Figs. 11 and S19-S30).
-As a result, the best-fit K in Figs. 12 and 13 are more consistently close to the K for the layer that tends to have lower steepness.
+As a result, the best-fit K values in Figs. 12 and 13 are more consistently close to the K for the layer that tends to have lower steepness.
 These results suggest that an erodibility estimated using this approach is more likely to be representative of the rock type with lower steepness (weak layer when n > 1, strong layer when n < 1).
-Figures 12 and 13 highlight the potential to estimate erodibility using observed channel steepness (k{sn}), known contact dips (φ), and a known base level fall rate (U).
+Figures 12 and 13 highlight the potential to estimate erodibility using observed channel steepness $(k{\rm sn})$ , known contact dips $(\phi)$ , and a known baselevel fall rate (U).